goldfrank/erdo/README.md

 I have some additional goals, including:
 * Generally the layout look better and more professional
 * Generate sub-graphs for more easily-printed output.
 Large graphs display as one enormous image.
 * Handle probabilistic uncertainty nodes.
-Right now, everythjing is either binomial or multinomial.
+Right now, everything is either binomial or multinomial.
 * Handle non-binomial tests
 * Handle bayesian influence diagrams-- be able to display the same problem in both formats.